 It's got good things going for it: feed cows on grass, and their milk contains more conjugated linoleic acid, CLA, (apparently good for everything) and the beneficial ratio of Omega 3 oils and Omega 6.
-I wondered if CLA survived into cheese and then survived maturing.
-We tested it, and there it was in the milk, then the young cheese and the mature cheddar.
 Grass fed gives that rich yellow colour in the milk, from carotene (vitamin A) in grazed grass.
 The grass fed colour and goodness concentrates in the cheese.

 There's an art to getting cows to graze, especially if you want them to sustain themselves on the grass for most of the year, as we do.
-We started grazing on 12th February this year.
-We haven't had so much rain since they came in on 18th December.
-The soil is firm enough to hold the animals so their hooves don't cut up the sward.
-The cows now eat the grass that grew in the warm weather last autumn, and the leaves that have grown slowly over winter.
+We started grazing in early February this year as the soil is firm enough to hold the animals so their hooves don't cut up the sward.

 We measure each paddock with a rising plate meter every week.
 It's a circular plate on a metal pole attached to a spring.
 You put the pole on the ground, and the plate rise up by how much grass is under the plate.
 The spring has some electronics which counts how high the plate rises in all the perhaps hundred times you plonk the plate meter down in a paddock.
 Then you know how much grass is in the paddock, and how much it's grown since last time you measured.

 Do that every week and you can work out how much grass you've got across the farm, which paddock to go in next, if the grass is growing fast enough to feed them all the time or whether you need to stop up their feed with silage.
 We make a picture of it, our grass wedge, to guide us.

 The grass fed wedge